rileywhite/Cilador/README.md

 Alternatively, you can copy all assembly files manually; however, this may affect compilation if all assembly projects are in the same solution.

+_Note: Due to a [currently unresolved issue](https://github.com/rileywhite/Bix.Mixers.Fody/issues/1), if you are explicitly implementing any mixin definition interface members, then you need to copy the mixin definition assembly into the solution Tools directory, as well._

 ##Compile and test

 Code in a fourth assembly that references the target assembly and mixin definition assembly can now call mixed in code.